 But what about the advertisements you can’t see as clearly?
 Believe it or not, a lot of what you read online might be paid for by sponsors.
 This content goes by many names in the industry — SEO content, sponsored content, native advertising, and more.
 Articles are written to promote a product, brand, or business but are disguised as informative content.
 Websites make money by charging businesses a fee for posting this content and intermingling it with their regular content.

 Sometimes sites are kind enough to tag these posts as “sponsored,” but they are not always that obvious about it.
 They may contain links back to product pages, which are more obvious.
 They may simply contain commonly searched keywords that are associated with a brand or product that the company wants to promote.

 Sciworthy does not do ads, opinion/advocacy reporting, or sponsored content.
 Consider us the encyclopedia of the frontier.
 Sciworthy thinks readers need more options for learning about the latest science besides journalism.

 We have been volunteering our time for the last 7 years to be sure to keep advertising and politics out of science, but we have grown too much to be able to afford to keep doing it for free now.

 The good news is, we are a non-profit.
-So, you help us avoid having to run ads or appeal to emotion by donating to us one time or joining our Patreon community.
-No donation is too small.
-You get free stuff for helping us out.
+So, you help us avoid having to run ads or appeal to emotion by donating to us once or becoming a member.

 Are we trying to survive entirely from donations?

 Definitely not.
 We understand people don’t want to give all their extra income away to causes.
 We would rather that knowledge was free.
 So, we plan to give back by selling a product, too.
 Our online training course for writers supports our organization, too.
-You can try this course right now at a discounted price!
+You can try this course right now at a discounted price until August 31, 2021.